Wholesale Services Price Index (WSPI)

 Data sources and methodology

-The target population consists of all statistical establishments on the Business Register (BR) primarily engaged in wholesaling and that are classified to NAICS 41 - Wholesale Trade under the North American Industry Classification System (NAICS), excluding Wholesale Agents and Brokers.
+The target population consists of all statistical establishments on the Business Register (BR) primarily engaged in wholesaling and that are classified to NAICS 41 - Wholesale Trade under the North American Industry Classification System (NAICS), excluding Business-to-business electronic markets, agents and brokers.

-Pricing methodologies and questionnaire design were researched and based on internationally accepted practices and improved through consultation and collaboration with industry experts and the Questionnaire Design and Research Center at Statistics Canada.
+Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
+The Wholesale Price Report (survey questionnaire) was developed and tested through consultation and collaboration with merchant wholesalers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

 Responding to this survey is mandatory.